What Healthy Fats and Oils Do I Stock in My Kitchen?

 In fact, at recent conferences that I attended, the meals featured a side of freshly baked sourdough bread alongside huge towers of grass-fed butter!
 We all LOVE our butter.
 Sally Fallon Morrell, the foundation President extols the power of butter in keeping us healthy and preventing disease.
 I recognize that this may be controversial since the media has published articles about the evils of butter and in this country, we have endured an entire fat-free trend at the end of last century.
 Uff, glad that's over.

 In my own kitchen, I keep the following saturated fats which are solid at room temperature.
 These are ideal for cooking, frying and baking and all three have such distinct flavor profiles from smoky to tropical.

---grass-fed butter (from cows that are grazing on pasture, not conventionally raised cows)
+--grass-fed butter from cows that are grazing on pasture, not conventionally raised.

-These are always cold-pressed, unrefined and organic but even better if you know where they come from due to so much adulteration in the oil industry.
+These are always cold-pressed, unrefined and organic but even better if you know where they come from due to so much adulteration in the oil industry, especially olive and avocado.

---olive oil (its delicate nature is reserved for garnishing a dish, never to cook with)
+--olive oil - its delicate aromatic nature is reserved for garnishing dishes.

---avocado oil (can be used for higher heat like roasting or baking, more neutral flavor)
+--avocado oil - can be used for higher heat like roasting or baking with its neutral flavor.

 Knowing your source is the most important factor in making conscious decisions around food.
 The closer they are produced, the better.
 And remember to ask whether your products come from fields, and not factories.